hgoldfish/qtnetworkng/README.md

 Dependencies
 ------------

-QtNetworkNg require QtCore, QtNetwork to build, and require OpenSSL lib at runtime if you use the `SslSocket`.
+QtNetworkNg require QtCore, QtNetwork to build.
+SSL and crypto is supported using embedded LibreSSL.

 Qt 5 - https://www.qt.io/download

 Supported Platforms
 -----------------------

 Linux, Windows, Android and OpenBSD is supported.
-Macos, iOS is not tested yet.
+Macos, iOS is not tested yet, as I have no mac machines.

 QtNetworkNg uses more effective boost::context asm code in arm, arm64, x86, amd64 machines, and uses native ucontext or windows fiber API in other architectures.